This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

 - In a large bowl, combine the flour, cornmeal, salt, smoked paprika, and baking powder.
 Whisk to combine.
 Add the eggs and whisk to break them up.
 Add both kinds of corn, Greek yogurt, and 8 tablespoons of the melted butter.
 Whisk until smooth and fold in the jalapeño.
-Pour into the prepared skillet.⅔ cup flour, ½ cup cornmeal, 1 tsp salt, 1 ½ tsp smoked paprika, 1 tbsp baking powder, 2 large eggs, 2 cups canned sweet corn, 2 cups cream-style corn, 1 cup Greek yogurt, 10 tbsp melted butter, ½ cup diced jalapeño
+Pour into the prepared skillet.⅔ cup all-purpose flour, ½ cup cornmeal, 1 tsp kosher salt, 1 ½ tsp smoked paprika, 1 tbsp baking powder, 2 large eggs, 2 cups canned sweet corn, 2 cups cream-style corn, 1 cup plain Greek yogurt, 10 tbsp (1 ¼ sticks) unsalted butter, ½ cup diced jalapeño

 - Crush the crackers and drizzle with the remaining 2 tablespoons of butter.
 Mix to coat, then sprinkle on top of the spoon bread.
 Bake in the preheated oven until the center is puffed and slightly bounces back when pressed, 45-60 minutes.
 Remove from the oven and serve.3 oz butter crackers